Always use the currency of the country you’re visiting.

 Even if you’re stuck with some money at the end of the trip, you can use it to tip the housekeeper, buy food or snacks at the airport, donate small change in those airport kiosks or save it for a future trip.

 In beach areas of Mexico that attract large numbers of annual US visitors, the dollar used to be more commonly used.
 Last year the government instituted new policies.
-I still bring $1s for emergency tips for when I have no change in pesos, but suggest it’s best to adapt and use the local currency.
+I still bring $1s for emergency tips for when I have no change in pesos, but always intend to use the local currency.

 I rarely get currency in advance.
 Since the advent of the ATM, I’ve only had trouble getting cash twice overseas.
 Exchange bureaus and most banks in the country where you live will not give you a favorable rate for overseas currencies.
 As a back up measure, I bring about $300-500 in US dollars in my money belt, depending on the length of stay and how hard it may be to get money at the destination.
 In a rare event I can’t access cash through an ATM I can always exchange money in a bank, an airport exchange bureau or as a last resort – the hotel upon arrival.